mgsnova/feature/README.md

 The feature toggle functionality has to be configured by feature repositories.
 A feature repository simply provides lists of active features (symbols!).
 Unknown features are assumed inactive.

-With this approach Feature is higly configurable and not bound to a specific kind of configuration.
+With this approach Feature is highly configurable and not bound to a specific kind of configuration.

 **NOTE:** Ruby 1.9 is supported explicitly only until version 1.2.0.
 Later version may require 2+.